casangi/cngi_prototype/docs/introduction.md

 As such, some preliminary ngCASA layer components are included to build confidence that the infrastructure framework can handle the performance and complexity demands, and to illustrate how such functionality may look in the future.

+A detailed explanation of the design and technology choices, including xarray, dask, zarr, data structure formats, and functional programming style can be found in the [Development](./development.ipynb) section

 A bottom-up strategy that begins with these prototype building blocks while emphasizing scalability, simplicity and flexibility ensures meaningful work can proceed in the absence of a detailed requirements specification of future ngCASA needs.
 This package is likely to form the starting point for full production development of CNGI and ngCASA at a later date.
 As such a high degree of code reuse is anticipated.

 ## Installation